 The goal of a media buyer is to maximize ad potential while staying within budget.
 As a result, if the ad isn’t meeting expectations, changes can and should be made throughout the campaign.

 5. Prepare for unanticipated purchases.

-Hope this post helped you understand how can you automate buying and selling of media.
+Hope this post helped you understand how you can automate buying and selling of media.
+If you finished reading, you probably understood that you need media buying and planning software for your business.
 In the age of programmatic advertising, media buying is becoming increasingly popular.
-Media buying is the process of acquiring ad space and time on digital and offline platforms such as websites, YouTube, radio, and television.
-Today, we looked at how you can automate your affiliate campaigns using media buying software and gave you a few useful tips for optimizing the media buying process.
+Media buying is the process of acquiring ad space and time on digital and offline media buying platforms such as websites, YouTube, radio, and television.
+Today, we looked at how to automate your affiliate campaigns using media buying software and gave you a few useful tips for optimizing the media buying process.

 Looking to automate your media buying campaigns and pour all your efforts into one easy-to-understand dashboard?
 Try Scaleo free for 14 days and see how it can help your business and your marketing efforts.